One of the most essential parts of your crested gecko’s enclosure is your choice of substrate.

 Some are unsafe or even toxic to crested geckos.

-However, sphagnum moss is one of the top choices of substrate for crestie habitats for several reasons.
+However, sphagnum moss is one of the top crested gecko substrate options for their habitats for several reasons.

-First and foremost, sphagnum moss presents minimal risk of impaction.
+First and foremost, it presents minimal risk of impaction.

 If your gecko does happen to ingest a small amount of it, they will likely be able to pass it with minor issues as it is soft, breaks up quickly, and is relatively easy to digest.

-Finally, this popular substrate looks great and promotes plant growth well if you happen to opt for natural plants in your crestie’s enclosure.
+Finally, this popular substrate looks great and promotes plant growth well if you happen to opt for natural plants in the enclosure of your crested gecko.

 It mimics the sort of substrate your gecko would see in their natural rainforest habitat very closely.

-Overall, sphagnum moss is one of the top choices of substrate for crested geckos.
+Overall, sphagnum moss is one of the best substrate option for crested geckos.

 Many reptile keepers will mix this substrate with other safe, moisture-retaining substrates like soil, coconut husks, or mulch.